Safety

 - Governments’ Travel Advice for South Africa

-It isn’t necessary to take antimalarials if you are visiting Kwandwe since it is located outside of the areas where malaria is present.
-However, antimalarials are advisable if you intend to visit the Kruger Park area during the wet summer months from November to April.
-When visiting South Africa, in general, it is recommended to have several vaccinations prior to travel.
+Kwandwe is located outside of the areas where malaria is present, so it isn’t necessary to take antimalarials.
+However, they are advisable if you intend to visit Kruger National Park and surrounds during the wetter months, from October to May.
+When visiting South Africa, it is recommended to have several vaccinations prior to travel.
 Consult your nearest travel clinic.

 Wildlife Viewing